maryehet/Govpedia/README.md

 # Govpedia

-This project was submmited to the RTC BlackWings Hackathon 2021
+This project was submmited to the RTC BlackWings Hackathon 2021 by Team Gladiators

+Contributors:
+Adeola-Adesoba
+maryehet
+shettyd1
+Mia Tran

 ### Quick Start
 ```bash